- Case diameter – 38mm

 Besides, there are a few hand-wound chronographs still in production.
 The most accessible of them is the Omega Speedmaster Professional.
 Anything else is either priced similarly or way higher.

 Well, that’s if we’re talking about Swiss brands.
 But what if we were to put Switzerland and Japan aside, and look where people don’t wish to look – to China?

-It turns out that they offer a hand-wound column-wheel chronograph for roughly 200 euro.
+It turns out that they offer a hand-wound column-wheel chronograph for roughly 200 euros.
 So, why not give it a chance.

 Wonders of Cathay

-The reputation of Chinese horology has been butchered by the last two decades.
+The reputation of Chinese horology has been butchered over the last two decades.
 Most people seem to think that made in China = made badly.
 OK, if we think of fakes, that’s true.
 But we forget the watches that Chinese manufacturers made for the domestic market.

 Chinese horology is going through a renaissance.
 Old and established manufacturers, like the Tianjin Factory (Seagull) and Beijing Watch Factory, are trying to appear on the WIS’ radar.
 Along with relatively young companies like Maison Celadon, they’re trying to go the “Made in China with pride” way.